AndrewPertsev/JWD_36/Task_04/README.md

-### Hotel booking.
+# Hotel booking.

-Application provides an opportunity to book apartment if you are guest, and eihter manage users requests if you are manager.
+Application provides an opportunity to book apartment if you are guest, and either manage users requests if you are manager.

-# Feature
+## Feature
-Available functionality depend on the user's role (guest, manager).Implemented layered architecture with design patterns are: Singelton, Command, Proxy, Factory, Builder.
+Available functionality depend on the user's role (guest, manager).
+Implemented layered architecture with design patterns are: Singelton, Command, Proxy, Factory, Builder.
 Used technologies : Maven, Tomcat, JSP, JSTL, MySQL, JDBC, jBCrypt, JUnit, Mockito.

 ## Guest:
 - Placing request with ability of choosing check-in date, check-out date, quantity persons, apartment category, transfer and menu.